exakat/exakat-docs/Reference/Rules/Structures/NotEqual.rst

   Not and Equal operators, used separately, don't amount to the different operator ``!==``.

 ``!$a == $b`` first turns ``$a``into the opposite boolean, then compares this boolean value to ``$b``.
 On the other hand, ``$a !== $b`` compares the two variables for type and value, and returns a boolean.
+Note that the ``instanceof`` operator may be use with this syntax, due to operator precedence.

 .. code-block:: php